The Mengerian Stress Index: From Spec to Live Dashboard

 The composite Mengerian Stress Index

-The five components are aggregated into a single composite index through a weighted Z-score combination.
-The weighting is empirically calibrated rather than theoretically derived; the framework does not specify equal weights, and the components clearly differ in their signal-to-noise properties.
+The components above are aggregated into a single composite index through a weighted Z-score combination.

 Marketability half-life: regime classification